 Moving back to the Pacific Northwest from Arizona, Debbie decided to put down roots in the Tri-Cities where she has found fresh inspiration to teach children and adults to be horse riders and not passengers.
 In the few short months between August and November of 2013, Debbie taught 27 children and 7 adults Hunt Seat Equitation, and is eagerly awaiting to teach others.

 Riding school lessons are available for all skills levels, as well as stock seat equitation, hunter seat equitation, saddle seat equitation – hunters over fences and jumpers.
 Debbie Miller is the trainer you are looking for.
 She is also an ardent supporter of show ring driving and wants to keep it alive and well in the USA.
 Whether you choose fine Harness, roadsters – pleasure driving, to the excitement of racing chariots or driving a buck board wagon, Debbie believes that even if she gets to old to ride she will always be able to drive!
 With enough interest she’s even considering teaching mounted shooting with black powder and/or archery shooting at balloons on a course or pattern.

 Debbie loves her life.
 The fun of watching baby horses coming into the world to raising and training horses to be kind and obedient and love people.
-Life is to live whether its horses at Debbie Miller Horsemanship, airplanes at Cliff and Sue’s Sundance Aviation in W. Richland, attending Victory Christian Center in Benton City, or the thrill and of riding and working on motorcycles, there is so much to be thankful for in this world.
+Life is to live whether its horses at Debbie Miller Horsemanship, airplanes at Cliff and Sue’s Sundance Aviation in W. Richland, the thrill of riding and working on motorcycles, or attending Richland Nazarene on Queensgate, Richland, Wa.
+This is a Friendly church where the Holy Spirit is waiting to meet you.
+Come on over and visit !
+There is so much to be thankful for in this world.
 Give Debbie Miller a call today at (520) 686-0048, as she would love to talk to you.